wbcchsyn/rust-cpu-endian/README.md

 `cpu-endian` is a portable crate to detect CPU byte order.

-## Feature

-- Enable to detect scalar is ordered in little-endian, big-endian, and the other minor endians (like PDP-endian, mixed-endian, middle-endian, and so on.)
+It detects how CPU native scalar type is ordered; little-endian or big-endian, or something else (like PDP-endian, mixed-endian, middle-endian, and so on.)
-- Checks dynamically when first asked and cache the result.
-Some CPUs switch the endian, however, it will never be changed while the process is running.

 ## Examples